jfowl/server/README.md

 we'll be delighted to help you with the first steps.

-To stay up to date with our work or get support it's recommended to join our [Matrix channel][matrix.org-url], stop by our [community forums][codimd-community] or subscribe to the [release feed][github-release-feed].
-We also engage in regular [community calls][codimd-community-calls] ([RSS](https://community.codimd.org/t/codimd-community-call/19.rss)) which you are very welcome to join.
+To stay up to date with our work or get support it's recommended to join our [Matrix channel][matrix.org-url], stop by our [community forums][hedgedoc-community] or subscribe to the [release feed][github-release-feed].
+We also engage in regular [community calls][hedgedoc-community-calls] ([RSS](https://community.codimd.org/t/codimd-community-call/19.rss)) which you are very welcome to join.

 ## Installation / Upgrading

-You can run CodiMD in a number of ways, and we created setup instructions for all of these:
+You can run HedgeDoc in a number of ways, and we created setup instructions for all of these:

 - [Docker](docs/setup/docker.md)